-To use Picture In Picture (PIP) mode for video or FaceTime, you’ll need iOS 9 or later, the rest is just a matter of accessing the feature in one of several ways.
+To use Picture In Picture (PIP) mode for video or FaceTime, you’ll need an iPad with iOS 9 or later, the rest is just a matter of accessing the feature in one of several ways.
 The two easiest are with the Home button or by manually sending a video or call into PIP mode.

 Perhaps the easiest way to enter into Picture In Picture mode is if you’re already in an active FaceTime video chat or watching a video in a compatible player app: